sanjayankur31/Human-L2-3-Cortical-Microcircuit/NeuroML2/Readme.md

 ## NeuroML files are stored in a git-annex repository

-Because of the large number of files and large sizes of the NeuroML files, these are not stored on the GitHub repository.
+Because of the large number of files and large sizes of the NeuroML files, not all files can be stored on GitHub, which limits files to 100Mb.
-Instead, they are stored on [g-node](https://gin.g-node.org/ankursinha/Human-L2-3-Cortical-Microcircuit) which supports large files and git-annex.
+These large files are are stored on [g-node](https://gin.g-node.org/ankursinha/Human-L2-3-Cortical-Microcircuit) which supports large files using git-annex.
 If you want to obtain these, please follow these steps.

 https://gin.g-node.org/ankursinha/Human-L2-3-Cortical-Microcircuit